 The name Michoacan comes from Nahuatl and it refers to those who fish on Lake Patzcuaro.
-In fact, the lake used to be the major economical resource, both for fishing and agriculture.
+In fact, the lake used to be the major economic resource, both for fishing and agriculture.

 Isla de Janitzio

 However, best things always come last.
-Reach the top of the island to climb a 40-meter statue of Morelos.
-The views of the island, lake and surroundings are spectacular.
+Reach the top of the island and climb the 40-meter statue of Morelos.
+The views of the island, lake, and surroundings are spectacular.

 Temple Of Santa Muerte

-The small town of Santa Ana Chapitiro is home of curious sanctuary.
-The Temple of Santa Muerte, the “dead saint”, is a personification of death.
+The small town of Santa Ana Chapitiro is the home of a curious sanctuary.
+The Temple of Santa Muerte, the dead saint, is a personification of death.
 There is no need to say that it is one of the grimmest places I have ever been to.